Department: UL - Office of Diversity, Inclusion and Multicultural Education (ODIME)

 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number FA63Bz at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter stating interest and relevant experience, resume/CV, and a list of three professional references with contact information.
-Applications submitted by April 24, 2017, will receive priority consideration.
-Positions will remain open until filled.
-Questions about a position or the application process may be directed to email@example.com.
+For full consideration, applicants must apply for position number FA325z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.
+Review of applicants will begin on August 1, 2017, and continue until the position is filled.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, disability, or protected veteran status.